xlionjuan/rustdesk-apt-repo/README.md

 ## Cloudflare R2 test

-Starting from 2024/10/15, this repo and [rustdesk-rpm-repo](https://github.com/xlionjuan/rustdesk-rpm-repo) will push to Cloudflare R2 every day, it **should** charge any fees.
+Starting from 2024/10/15, this repo and [rustdesk-rpm-repo](https://github.com/xlionjuan/rustdesk-rpm-repo) will push to Cloudflare R2 every day, it **should** not charge any fees.

 Because the free plan has Class A Operations 1 million requests / month, and 10GB storage / month.

+Egress (data transfer to Internet) is free.

 <https://developers.cloudflare.com/r2/pricing/>